Magnet Frequently Asked Questions (FAQs)

 Gifted services are available at ALL Garland ISD schools for qualified Gifted students.
 Magnet programs are available at select schools and have district defined criteria for enrollment.
 Each magnet may have specialized curriculum and programs for students who meet qualifications.

 - All qualified applicants are placed in a lottery.
 All students will then be offered spaces in the order they are chosen in the lottery.
-Magnet placement and waitlist information will be made available to parents in Skyward (see timeline).
+Magnet offers and waitlist information will be sent by email to the email address entered in the magnet application (see timeline).

 - Academy for Excellence magnet applications will be ranked according to combined scores and offered seats in rank order.
 Students are also placed on the waitlist in rank order.